 Okay so, you need a good bag!
 This will vary for everyone.
 What’s good for me may not be good for you depending on your travel habits and needs.
 Make sure whatever bag you choose fits your needs specifically.
 This is also something you want to invest in so you’re not having to buy new bags constantly.
 Get something thats good quality.
 When I travel I use my Vera Bradley Weekender Bag (pictured below) not only is it super cute, but it fits everything I need.
 Plus it has tons of interior and exterior pockets that help keep me super organized while I’m traveling.
 But the best part about it is it doubles as a personal item on airlines who have strict baggage limits!
 (You can order it here.)

 For my backpackers, you might want a heavy duty, long haul backpack for hiking and backpacking.
 If you’re more of a stylish or tech savvy traveler you definitely will want smart luggage and this Raden A22 Carry on is exactly what you’re looking for.
+It has a built in USB charger, built in luggage scale, & the technology in it allows you to track your luggage from its app!
+Every travelers dream bag right?!

 If you’re currently looking for a good travel bag I highly recommend checking Ebates.com first.
 You’ll earn cash back on your purchase AND you’ll get a $10 welcome bonus if you sign up with my link.
 You can sign up here and start earning cash back today!